 The bloody rockerbox is leaking oil, but after all the trouble I had this time getting the pushrods where they're supposed to go it'll have to leak.

 June 2018 After a few hundred miles the noise from the bottom end started to reappear so I pushed it into the back of the garage & got on with other things.
 Having stripped it down again I could see that the crank was hitting the chaincase bolts & the endfloat had increased again.
 OK, I give up, & took the bottom end back to steve McFarlane who diagnosed a problem when he'd fitted the end feed conversion.
 Despite everything being done up nice & tight this was allowing the crankshaft pinion on the timing side to move outward creating endfloat.
 The 5 thou. shim I'd fitted wasn't thick enough & the crank was still hitting the chaincase bolts.
-I've got an SRM oil pump that I bought for the other engine, so I'll use that here instead & see if that fixes the wet sumping.

 More A10 Stories